Psy-Geo-Conflux

-Psy-Geo-Conflux (better known as Conflux) is an annual New York City festival dedicated to psychogeography, where visual, performance and sound artists, writers, urban adventurers, researchers and the public gather for four days to explore the physical and psychological landscape of the city.
+Psy-Geo-Conflux (better known as Conflux) was an annual New York City festival dedicated to psychogeography, where visual, audio, and performance artists, writers, urban adventurers, researchers and the public gather for four days to explore physical and psychological landscapes of the city.
+It has been on hiatus for over a decade.

+Active from 2003 to 2010, the festival was a focal point for the locative media art that emerged in New York during the festival's operating years, presenting works that used mobile phones, wearable computers and GPS, alongside lower-technology psychogeographic experiments to explore the city.

 Founding

 Conflux was co-founded by David Mandl of the Brooklyn Psychogeographical Association and Glowlab's Christina Ray.
 The first Psy-Geo-Conflux event was held in May 2003 at ABC No Rio in New York.
-Psychogeographers from the U.S., Canada, UK, France and the Netherlands conducted experimental walks using computer code, decks of cards and other systems for navigation; a mobile-phone-guided drift through the streets of New York; a life-sized chess game using humans as pieces; several talks and presentations; a noise parade; an art exhibition; and a night of psychogeography-inspired live music, DJs, and video.
+Psychogeographers from the U.S., Canada, UK, France and the Netherlands conducted experimental walks using computer code, decks of cards and other systems for navigation; a mobile-phone-guided drift through the streets of New York, a life-sized chess game using humans as pieces, talks and presentations, a noise parade, an art exhibition, and a night of psychogeography-inspired live music, DJs, and video were on the event's schedule.
 Village Voice writer Bryan Zimmerman noted, "The event is centered around a seasoned yet growing field of creative recreation and alt-geographic exploration called psychogeography.
-Trying to define this obtuse field is an adventure itself, although a relatively straightforward definition includes "the study of the effects of the geographic environment on the emotions and behavior of individuals."
-One of the boldest characteristics of psychogeography may be its ability to influence and bring together all kinds of artists, social scientists, philosophers, urban provocateurs and spelunkers, and even traditional geographers, in an entirely accessible venue-public space.".
+Trying to define this obtuse field is an adventure itself, although a relatively straightforward definition includes "the study of the effects of the geographic environment on the emotions and behavior of individuals.
+One of the boldest characteristics of psychogeography may be its ability to influence and bring together all kinds of artists, social scientists, philosophers, urban provocateurs and spelunkers, and even traditional geographers, in an entirely accessible venue-public space."